How to get rid of moles

 Moles can pop up overnight and ruin a lawn.
 Here's how to keep them under control, says Andy Walker.

 Here I will show you how to use traps for moles in a quick and efficient way and show you how to increase your catching rate.
+I’ve listed a couple of traps I would recommend trying.
+Of course, using traps is a non-toxic way of controlling moles without resorting to poison and a good trap set properly gives a humane kill.

 Using traps to get rid of moles